Speech Delay In Children

 Published On: 13/01/2022

-Speech and language development is one of the most important milestone of a child, but it’s also one of the commonest developmental delay seen in our practice.
+Speech and language development is one of the most important milestones of a child, but it’s also one of the commonest developmental delays seen in our practice.
 Unfortunately, many children with speech delay presented late to us as parents may not be aware of the delay.
-Speech & Language delays include problems understanding what is heard or read (receptive language delays) or problems putting words together to form meaning (expressive language delays).
-Several causes of speech & language delay include hearing loss, cleft palate, vocal cord problem, learning disabilities, Autism spectrum disorder or cerebral palsy..etc.
-However, regardless of the cause, early detection of speech delay and establishment of a diagnosis should be the priority.

-Here are some guidance on the normal development of speech and language of a child:
+Here are some guidance on the normal development of speech and language according to the child's age:

 By 12 months, your toddler should be able to label a person or object with certain words meaningfully.
-For example, ‘Mama’ refers to mother, ‘papa’ to father.
+For example, ‘Mama’ refers to mother, and ‘papa’ refers to father.
 Their vocabulary will start to expand to 5-10 words during this period.
-Simple syllable words will be easily memorized such as ‘Car, Cat, Ball’
+Simple syllable words will be easily memorised such as ‘Car, Cat, Ball’.

-Approaching the age of two, your child attempt to to form two-word phrases, although they won’t be grammatically correct (“eat no,” “want I”).
+Approaching the age of two, your child attempts to form two-word phrases, although they won’t be grammatically correct (“eat no”, “want I”).
 They may also repeat words that they hear, which is known as echolalia.
-At this time, their vocabulary may expand up to 50words.
+At this time, their vocabulary may expand up to 50 words.
 They may also start to learn about basic body parts.

-Below are some important red flags for a speech or language delay which requires urgent attention:
+Below are some important red flags for a speech and language concerns which requires urgent attention:

 • No babbling by 9 months.